 Transitioning out and back into work after maternity leave is never easy, but with some meticulous planning you can prove that women can do it all.

 Reluctance to negotiate

 Women tend to be more reluctant to negotiate their salary compared to men in the final hiring stages.
 Let’s change that!
 When you don’t negotiate a better salary or benefits, you’re leaving money in the table and in fact, hiring managers expect an appliucnat to counter their first offer.

 Need some more tips on negotiating?
 Check out our article on why women can and should neigotiate their salary.

 Women Who Roar is dedicated to closing the gender wage gap and promoting women who can lead the way.

+Men are more likely to negotiate their salary than women are.
+This can and has to change.
+It starts with you.
 Be the change for generations to come by negotiating your salary and knowing your worth.
 Trust us, employers are seeing the shift in women as leaders and having in the workforce can actually boost company profits.

 Start Your Own Business